 Lack of Protection for Seeds in Pseudo-Random Number Generators

 A Pseudo-random number generator cannot produce true randomness in the sequence of numbers it generates.
 As a result, they are mainly used with seeds to develop a strong hashing algorithm and initialization vectors for cryptographic operations.

 The output of the pseudo-random number generator usually depends on the seed values provided as input.
 As a best practice, seed values should be uniquely generated from a secure source and must be kept protected as cryptographic assets.
 Reusing seeds or an insufficiently protected seed allows hackers to uncover the entire output of the pseudo-random number generator to orchestrate a large variety of deeper attacks with severe business and personal implications.

 Broken Chain of Trust

-During an SSL/TLS communication, the application handshakes with the end-user through a trust certificate for session validity and trust.
+During an SSL/TLS communication, the application handshakes with the end-user through a trusted certificate for session validity and trust.
 Every valid certificate follows a trust relationship model called a chain of trust, with the root server being the reputable entity at the end of the chain.
 A browser’s chaining mechanism often traverses each certificate until a trusted root is found.
 Traversal of the entire trust chain until the reputable entity is crucial to determine the certificate’s validity.
 A trust chain may be broken in one of the following ways: